-- Maximum length of LOA granted within a semester's time is thirty (30) calendar days with approved documentation. - Students returning from a LOA are not guaranteed that the class required to maintain progress in their program of choice will be available at the time of reentry. - Students may have to wait for the program/class to be offered. - Students may be required to repeat the entire semester from which they took a LOA prior to earning a final grade. - Receipt of financial aid can be suspended during a LOA.
+- Maximum length of LOA granted within a semester's time is thirty (30) calendar days with approved documentation. - Students returning from a LOA are not guaranteed that the class required to maintain progress in their program of choice will be available at the time of reentry. - Students may have to wait for the program/class to be offered. - Students may be required to repeat the entire semester from which they took a LOA prior to earning a final grade. - Receipt of financial aid can be suspended during a LOA unless a PELL disbursement is due prior to LOA.
+In this case, PELL grant may be disbursed.